Strike-ending deal will shape Chicago schools for years

-CHICAGO (AP) — Chicago teachers and more than 300,000 students affected by an 11-day strike returned to classrooms Friday and a tentative agreement that ended the walkout is expected to shape education in the nation’s third largest city for the next five years.
+CHICAGO (AP) — Chicago teachers and more than 300,000 students affected by an 11-day strike returned to classrooms Friday amid a tentative agreement that ended the walkout and is expected to shape education in the nation’s third-largest city for the next five years.

 The outcome came at a cost, though.
 Mayor Lori Lightfoot said “nobody wins,” noting the hardships that students and their families endured during the walkout.

-Note: This story has been corrected to show an agreement on makeup days was announced Thursday, not Friday.